firesidefiction/firesidefiction.github.io/submissions.md

 ## Novels and Novellas

 Fireside is currently closed to submissions for novels and novellas.
-We do not have any upcoming submission periods for nonfiction at this time.
+We do not have any upcoming submission periods for novels or novellas at this time.